aws-samples/nextcloud-server/README.md

 ### Filter IAM policy source IP
 As Nextcloud does not support instance profile, the CloudFormation template creates an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with programmatic access to S3 bucket.
 User [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) are stored in `/var/www/html/config/config.php` on your EC2 instance.
 If `assignStaticIP` is `Yes`, you can limit access key use to requests made by your Nextcloud server.

 The created user name can be located in CloudFormation **Resources** section with `Logical ID` of **iamUser**.
 Click on the `Physical ID` value to view IAM user permission in IAM console.
 Edit attached policy and change "aws:SourceIp" value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
-If IP address is 1.2.3.4, your policy should look similar to below
+If IP address is 1.2.3.4, your updated policy may look similar to below

 ```
 {
   "Version": "2012-10-17",
   "Statement": [
     {
       "Condition": {
         "IpAddress": {
           "aws:SourceIp": "1.2.3.4/32"
         }
       },
       "Action": [
         "s3:*"
       ],
       "Resource": [
         "arn:aws:s3:::nextcloud-s3bucket-8ohvkk9vzv2f",
         "arn:aws:s3:::nextcloud-s3bucket-8ohvkk9vzv2f/*"
       ],
       "Effect": "Allow"
     }
   ]
 }
 ```
 This ensures that that even when the security credentials are leaked, an attacker cannot directly use it to access files from his own address.